ML4SCI/EXXA/NEURAL_NETWORK_CLASSIFIER/readme.md

-To run the tests, make sure to run this in Google Collab and to make a folder named 'DATA' to save the graph metrics.
+#BEFORE DOWNLOADING THE JUPYTER NOTEBOOK
+Make a folder named 'Data', and load the corresponding data for the specific notebook.